liuzhibin-cn/my-demo/README.md

 package.sh -mycat -zipkin
 ```

+#### Run in local machine
+You can run the demo application in local machine. `MySQL` and `Nacos` must be installed, see [MySQL scripts](docker/mysql/scripts) and [Nacos quickstart](https://nacos.io/en-us/docs/quick-start.html).
+Which other 3-party components should be installed depends on the options you used in `package.sh`, go to project home for help, [Dockerfiles and scripts](docker/) in demo application are also references for you.

+Edit parent [pom.xml](https://github.com/liuzhibin-cn/my-demo/blob/master/pom.xml) and config for your local environment.

-#### Run with Docker
+#### Run in Docker
-Build Docker images for all 3-party components used in the demo application.
+Build Docker images for all 3-party components used in demo application.
+> ATTENTION: No docker support is provided for `PinPoint` in demo application, `-pinpoint` option cann't be used in `package.sh` if you run the demo application in Docker.

 ```sh
 docker/build-basis.sh
 ```

 Run Docker containers for all 3-party components.
 It's recommended for you that take `docker/deploy-basis.sh` as a reference,
-and run those containers as you wanted, to avoid Docker hungs because of memory pressure.
+and only run those containers you wanted, to avoid Docker hungs because of memory pressure.
 ```sh
 docker/deploy-basis.sh
 ```

-Using `docker/deploy-mydemo.sh` to build images and run containers for demo application.
+Use [docker/deploy-mydemo.sh](docker/deploy-mydemo.sh) to build images and run containers for demo application.

 Usage:
 - `-build`: Build images for item, stock, user, order services and shop-web app.